alabou/bcp-006-01/docs/NMOS With H.264.md

 AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/h264` as defined in RFC 6184.

 - [ ] TODO: Current ST-2110 suite of protocols only support constant bit-rate streams.
 An new protocol for variable bit-rate is required.
+How should we refer to this upcoming variable bit-rate specification?
-- [ ] TODO: Do we really want to have IPMX protocol here or limite to actual ST-2110 protocols which IPMX uses.
+- [ ] TODO: Should we reference the VSF's IPMX protocol here or limit to actual ST-2110 protocols which IPMX uses.
-- [ ] TODO: References are made to the ITU-T H.264 specification instead of the ISO becase it is more accessible (free).
+- [ ] TODO: References are made to the ITU-T H.264 specification instead of the ISO because it is more accessible (free).
+- [ ] TODO: This specification shall be written without assuming ST-2110 transport ...
+It shall only be based on RFX 6184 and add is ST-2110 is used then ...

 ## Use of Normative Language